 In addition to student-centered classes and an able counseling and career guidance staff, CHC provides a variety of cultural, social and recreational opportunities.
 The Art, Music, and Theatre Departments are student intensive, offering two years of experience-based education that allows our students to explore various facets of the fine arts in the friendly environment of a smaller campus.
-Fine Arts students have the opportunities to explore their interests in clubs, student government and educational field trips to various locations.
+Fine Arts students have the opportunity to participate in art exhibits, concerts, and theatre productions throughout the year.
+Also, students have extracurricular opportunities to explore their interests in clubs, student government and educational field trips to various locations.
 For recreational activities, the college's P.E.
 Department oversees outstanding gym facilities and tennis courts.
 There will be construction started on an olympic sized pool this year.